Wheelcube/chatlevel-n8n-node/README.md

 For issues with this node, please open an issue on the [GitHub repository](https://github.com/yourusername/chatlevel-n8n/issues).

-For ChatLevel API support, visit [ChatLevel Documentation](https://docs.chatlevel.io) or contact their support team.
+For ChatLevel API support, visit [ChatLevel Documentation](https://docs.chatlevel.io) or contact the support team.

 ## License